hashicorp/terraform-provider-google/website/docs/r/container_node_pool.html.markdown

 * `initial_node_count` - (Optional) The initial number of nodes for the pool.
 In regional or multi-zonal clusters, this is the number of nodes per zone.
 Changing this will force recreation of the resource.
+WARNING: Resizing your node pool manually may change this value in your existing cluster, which will trigger destruction and recreation on the next run (to rectify the discrepancy).
+If you don't need this value, don't set it (or set it and then remove it).

 * `management` - (Optional) Node management configuration, wherein auto-repair and auto-upgrade is configured.
 Structure is documented below.